What is child foster home care in Oregon?

 Does the state oversee Oregon's child foster homes?

 CFH-IDD homes in Oregon are inspected and certified prior to receiving children for care and then every two years to maintain certification.
 The CDDP certifiers and Regional staff work closely with the certified provider to assure these activities are completed.
-CDDP certifiers work with the Department of Human Services (DHS) to assure that all aspects of certification are complete and to provide technical assistance as needed.
-Certificates are issued by DHS.
+CDDP certifiers work with the Oregon Department of Human Services (ODHS) to assure that all aspects of certification are complete and to provide technical assistance as needed.
+Certificates are issued by ODHS.
 Oregon Administrative Rule (Chapter 411 Division 346) governs the operation of the CFH-IDD.

 What does it take to become a child foster home certification in Oregon?